amfairley/nunisi/DESIGN.md

  - The navigation bar will be used on every page of the website.
  - It will have a site logo that will also act as a link back to the homepage, this will help meet the requirement for the website to have a clear and obvious purpose by having the site branding on each page.
  - There will be a page link for the about-us page allowing us to meet the requirements for providing information about the hotel, an FAQ, and travel advice.
+ - There will be a page link for booking that will take the user to the room search page, meeting the requirment for being able to search and book rooms.
  - When logged out there will be options to log in or sign up.
 Whilst logged in there will be the option to log out.
 This meets the requirement for login/logout functionality.
  - When logged in there will be a link to the users profile.
 This meets the requirement for letting the users have full CRUD functionality over their profile.
  - On smaller screens the navigation links will be hidden in a burger menu, meeting the requirement for the website to be responsive.